About the Journal

 9. Post-Publication Discussions

-The journal allows for post-publication comments and questions.
+The journal welcomes post-publication comments and inquiries.

-• Comments
+• Comments;

-• Formal corrections
+• Formal corrections.

 10. Artificial Intelligence

 10.1.
-Responsible Use of AI Tools: The use of generative AI tools (such as Chat GPT, Gemini, Copilot, among others) is permitted to assist in writing, translation, grammatical review, and textual formatting of manuscripts, provided that:
+Responsible Use of AI Tools: The use of generative AI tools (such as ChatGPT, Gemini, Copilot, among others) to assist with writing, translation, grammar review, and manuscript formatting is permitted, provided that:

-• The contribution of AI is explicitly acknowledged through a statement in a section before the references section entitled: Use of Assistive Technologies and AI.
+• The contribution of AI is explicitly acknowledged through a statement in a section entitled "Use of AI-Assisted Technologies", placed immediately before the References section.

-• The veracity of the information;
+• The accuracy and truthfulness of the information presented;

 • The accuracy of the data and references;

-• The conceptual and argumentative clarity.
+• The conceptual and argumentative clarity of the manuscript.

 10.6.
 Reviewers and Editors